AJCJ1/AJCJ1/README.md

 Front-end:

-  - SASS for rails
+  - SASS/SCSS
   - Bootstrap
-  - Slowly but surely adding ReactJS
+  - ReactJS
-  - PopperJS
+  - EmailJS
-  - StimulusJS
+  - StimulusJS for Rails projects
-  - SCSS
-  - Babel
-  - Webpack
+  - Babel + Webpack (But more so Vite nowadays, it's just faster..)